Skip to main content Skip to main navigation Skip to search

 1. Ensure that all pre-export conditions detailed on the import permit are met.

-2. Provide the AIMS entry number for the consignment to the regional horse coordinator.
+5. Provide the AIMS entry numbers for the consignment to the regional horse coordinator by email.

-4. For horses from New Zealand, supply the following information to the regional horse coordinator prior to the arrival of the horses:
+• Provide the following information to the regional horse coordinator prior to horse arrival:

-• Dates and results of all required tests and treatments, dates of all required vaccinations.
+• Draft health certificate or transit/transhipment certificate for all horses in the consignment, including dates and results of all required tests, and dates of all required treatments.

 • Details of any additional treatments for horses in the consignment.

-• Any permit variations for the horses in this consignment.
+• Any permit variations for horses in the consignment.

-1. For horses from New Caledonia, supply the following information to the regional horse coordinator prior to the horses leaving the pre-export isolation facility for the port of export:
+• Provide the following information to the regional horse coordinator prior to the horses leaving the pre-export isolation premises:

 • Details of any additional treatments for horses in the consignment.

-• Any permit variations for the horses in the consignment.
+• Any permit variations for horses in the consignment.

 • A statement confirming that the official certification accompanying the horses in the consignment will match the import permit conditions and any permit variations.

-Note: Importers must not allow horses to leave the pre-export isolation facility for export until they have received a pre-export compliance report from the department approving the horses to be loaded for export.
+Note: Importers must not allow horses to leave the pre-export isolation premises for export until they have received confirmation from the department approving the horses to be loaded for export.

-1. For horses from New Caledonia, supply the following information to the department prior to the arrival of the horses:
+• Provide the following information to the regional horse coordinator prior to the arrival of the horses:

-• Copies of certified health certificates and any supporting documentation (e.g. laboratory reports).
+• Copies of the certified health certificates and any supporting documentation (e.g. laboratory reports).

 The importer must: